mariocasciaro/scatter/README.md

 A module in Scatter has 3 states:

 1. *Resolved* - The module is known to Scatter, it's kept in its internal data structures, but it's not ready yet to use.
 2. *Instantiated* - The module is instantiated (e.g. the factory or constructor is invoked).
-At this point the module instance exists but it's not fully usable yet, its dependencies are injected but they might not yet be initialized.
+At this point the module instance exists but it's not fully usable yet (the properties are not injected and `initialize` is not invoked).
-3. *Initialized* - The module is initialized, the `initialize` method was already invoked and all the dependencies are initialized as well.
+3. *Initialized* - The module is initialized, the `initialize` method was already invoked and all the dependencies are injected and initialized as well.

-To consistently manage **loops** and **deadlocks** between module dependencies it is important to note that:

-* During the *instantiation* phase (factory or constructor) and the injection of dependencies as `properties`, all the dependencies injected are in the state *instantiated*, so NOT yet ready to be used (but ready to be assigned, for example).
-* During the invocation of the `initialize` function, the invocation of services, and the `load` methods, all the dependencies injected are guaranteed to be in state *initialized* and ready to be used.
+All modules are **by default injected in an initialized state**.
+Sometimes though you might have **loops** between dependencies, in this case you should know how the module lifecycle works to find workarounds.

+For example, you might have a **deadlock** if you have two modules witch try to inject each other at instantiation time (using `args` with factory/constructor).
+To go around this, just inject one of the two modules with the `properties` command being sure you require a **instance only** of that module using the dependency `delayinit!<module name>`, otherwise you will have a deadlock at initialization time.

+The same technique can be applied with deadlocks at initialization time (injected with `properties` or `initialize`).

+Don't worry, event with `delayinit!<module name>` the module will be fully initialized as soon as the main application cycle will start.

 __Example__